stackforge/tripleo-ansible/Troubleshooting.rst

         reboot

-    * If this issue is repeatedly encountered on a physical environment, the network infrastucture should be inspected for errors.
+    * If this issue is repeatedly encountered on a physical environment, the network infrastructure should be inspected for errors.

     * Similar error messages to the error noted in the Symptom may occur with long running processes, such as database creation/upgrade steps.
 These